Automatic Cardioverter Defibrillator Implantation

 Reasons for Procedure

-Some factors that may increase the risk of complications include:
+Things that may raise the risk of problems are:

 What to Expect

 Prior to Procedure

 After the ICD is in place, it will need to be tested.
 General anesthesia will be used for this step.
+You will be asleep.

 Description of the Procedure

-A sedative will be given by IV to help you relax.
-The area where the ICD is to be implanted will be washed with antiseptic.
-Local anesthesia will be injected to numb the area.
-A small incision will be made below the collarbone on the left or right side.
+The area where the ICD is to be implanted will be cleaned.
+A small incision will be made below the collarbone.

 How Long Will It Take?

-About 1-3 hours
+About 1 to 3 hours